25 Sales Metrics High-Performing Sales Teams Are Tracking

 Tracking revenue can provide salespeople with an incredible amount of insight into their performance.
 That’s partially because it speaks directly to the bottom line — which is obviously very important to monitor in order to be successful.

-But tracking revenue is powerful for another reason: it’s an extremely flexible metric that can be measured in a variety of ways.
+Here’s the formula to calculate total revenue: Tracking revenue is powerful for another reason: it’s an extremely flexible metric that can be measured in a variety of ways.

 Teams can analyze a subset of the revenue metric — like the amount of revenue generated by individual sales reps — to determine how effectively each member of the team works.